StephenBaca/Chimeric_UCE_reference/README.md

 SLE1631: 1245 4.88% 25533
 ```

 ### 1-3.
-Sort by contig count, alternatively you could do by %unique or (UCE loci e.g.)
+Sort by contig count
+Alternatively you could do by %unique or loci count e.g.

 program options used:
 ` -r `  reverse order;
 ` -k  ` field to sort; `4n ` = 4th field (contigs in this case)